goramartin/master-thesis/docs/meetings/03-views.md

     - Needs thread paralelism (java, c sharp).
     - I could not find a good full text search engine with capabilities of above mentioned returning all matched results.
     - Vector similarity in brute force manner - query cos_sim to every entity.

+## Final Comments

+- I can use the engine for candidate selection.
+- Think more about the embeddings.